xaviatourtravel/xavira/docs/05-design-language.md

 12px

-Labels always above input.
+Labels always above inputs.

-Never use placeholder as label.
+Never use placeholders as labels.

+Group related fields.

 ---

 # Tables

-Tables should only exist for dense operational data.
+Tables exist only for dense operational data.

+Otherwise,

-Otherwise use lists.
+prefer lists.

 ---

 # Empty States

-Every empty state must explain:
+Every empty state answers:

-Why it is empty
+Why is this empty?

-What user should do
+What should I do next?

-Primary action
+Provide one clear CTA.

 ---